29 Abbey Road,

 No one has favorited this theater yet

-The Theatre Royal opened in 1863.
-In 1880 it was extened to the plans of noted theatre architect Charles John Phipps.
+The Winter Gardens was opened in 1878.
+In 1880 it was extended to the plans of noted theatre architect Charles John Phipps, becoming the Royal Theatre and Opera House which opened in April 1880.
+Further alterations were carried out by Phipps in 1888.
 Projection equipment was installed in 1915 and films were added to the variety programme.
 In 1922, a full-time cinema licence was granted for twelve months.
-The last live show was held on the stage in November 1931 and the theatre went over to full time cinema use after being remodeled by architects Healy & Overbury of Cheltenham.
+The last live show was held on the stage in November 1931 and the theatre went over to full time cinema use after being remodelled by architects Healy & Overbury of Cheltenham.

 It re-opened on 27th March 1933 as a cinema named the Royal Theatre.
 The Oscar Deutsch chain of Odeon Theatres Ltd. took control from 29th July 1935 and from 12th April 1937 it was re-named Odeon.
 There were 571 seats in the stalls and 312 in the circle.

 In October 1973 it was closed for twinning, and re-opened on 24th March 1974 seating 360 in the former stalls and 309 in the former circle.
 The Rank Organisation closed the Odeon in November 1999.